 If you would like to read a bit more in depth about whales off the coast of Central California, and about marine life in general, I highly recommend this new website - "Seasons in the Sea".
 It is a work in progress, but enables you to explore by month, by habitat or by species.
 Check it out, you'll enjoy it!

-All whale-watching cruises along the California central coast reported large numbers of both blue whales and humpback whales last summer (2012).
+All whale-watching cruises along the California central coast reported large numbers of both blue whales and humpback whales during the summer of 2012.
 This was a rare opportunity to see these magnificent creatures.
 The winds and currents brought in large amounts of krill, the small shrimp-like favorite food of these whales, close to shore.

 The NOAA (National Oceanic and Atmospheric Administration) which is responsible for the laws and regulations pertaining to marine mammals has reminded all who might like to view a whale up this close that doing so is not really safe and may constitute harassment.
 It may be "cool" to be able to claim you touched one in the wild, but the fines may not be so memorable.
 The NOAA says to stay at least 100 yards away and not cross its path ahead.